Aleš Veselý: Life

 In the 1970s, he withdrew into isolation in his studio in Středokluky, and in this timelessness, paradoxically, he experienced absolute freedom of creation because he could not expect to exhibit the works.
 Until 1982, he was a member of the alternative music group Frog's Slime, which also participated in the Prague Jazz Days and recorded several pieces of improvised industrial jazz in the sound studio of the Atelier Theatre (now the seat of the Ypsilon Theatre).
 The recordings were released on two CDs by Guerilla Records.
 In the late 1970s he was invited to participate in a sculpture symposium in Bochum and was given permission to travel.
 During his stay in Bochum in 1979, he received another offer and won a competition to execute another giant fifteen-ton sculpture in the city of Hamm the following year.

 In 1986, Aleš Veselý received an American scholarship from the Soros Foundation.
 His journey to the USA was preceded by several hours of interrogation by the State Security and intimidation, but he eventually got his passport back and was able to leave.
 On the recommendation of the French art theorist Pierre Restany, who visited the studio in Středokluky in the mid-1980s, Aleš Veselý was selected among the world artists who were invited to exhibit and create in Seoul during the Olympics (1988).
 His sculpture Testimony from 1968 was placed in the Olympic Park.

-After the fall of the communist regime, Aleš Veselý had his first exhibition in an official exhibition hall in 27 years (Nová síň Gallery, 4 June - 1 July 1990) and was also asked to take over teaching sculpture at the Prague Academy.
-He worked as the head of the monumental sculpture studio at the Academy from 1990-2006 and then for another three years at the University of J. E. Purkyně in Ústí nad Labem (2012-2015).
+After the fall of the communist regime, Aleš Veselý had his first exhibition in an official exhibition hall in 27 years (Nová síň Gallery, 4 June – 1 July 1990) and was also asked to take over teaching sculpture at the Prague Academy.
+He worked as the head of the monumental sculpture studio at the Academy from 1990 to 2006 and then for another three years at the Jan Evangelista Purkyně University in Ústí nad Labem (2012–2015).
 In 1992 he had a major exhibition in the Ballroom of Prague Castle and adjacent gardens.
 During the 1990s he was frequently invited abroad (Germany, USA, Japan, Israel) and repeatedly exhibited in regional galleries.
-In 2005-2006, the Egon Schiele Art Centre in Český Krumlov held a retrospective exhibition of his work, and in 2009 his monumental sculptures were exhibited in Litomyšl.
+In 2005–2006, the Egon Schiele Art Centre in Český Krumlov held a retrospective exhibition of his work, and in 2009 his monumental sculptures were exhibited in Litomyšl.
 On the occasion of the artist's 80th birthday in 2015, simultaneous exhibitions were held in four Prague galleries and in his studio in Středokluky.
-Aleš Veselý died unexpectedly on his 80th birthday in Prague in December 2015.
+Aleš Veselý died unexpectedly in Prague on 14 December 2015.